Stackclash/5e-vault/5. Mechanics/Bestiary/Dragon/Adult Green Dragon.md

     \ Frightful Presence for the next 24 hours."
   "name": "Frightful Presence"
 - "desc": "The dragon exhales poisonous gas in a 60-foot cone.
 Each creature in that\
-    \ area must make a DC 18 Constitution saving throw, taking 56 (dice: 16d6|avg\
+    \ area must make a DC 18 Constitution saving throw, taking dice: 16d6|avg (16d6)\
-    \ (16d6)) poison damage on a failed save, or half as much damage on a successful\
+    \ poison damage on a failed save, or half as much damage on a successful one."
-    \ one."
   "name": "Poison Breath (Recharge 5-6)" "legendary_actions":
 - "desc": "The dragon makes a Wisdom ([[/5.
 Mechanics/Rules/Skills.md#Perception|Perception]])\